django-hijack/django-hijack/README.md

 ### Allow staff members to hijack other users
 This option allows staff members to hijack other users.
 In your project settings set ``ALLOW_STAFF_TO_HIJACKUSER`` to ``True``.
 The default is False.

+### Django 1.4 - 1.7 compatibility with django-compat

+All critical imports are carried out with the compat library that gives the compatibility for django 1.4 to 1.7

+Testet django versions: 1.4.16, 1.5.11, 1.6.8 and 1.7.1

+### Support for custom user models

+Django-hijack supports custom user models, all you need to do is to add the hijack button to your custom user `admin.py`.
+Import HijackUserAdminMixin from hijack admin and add 'hijack_field' to your list_display

+    #imports
+    from hijack.admin import HijackUserAdminMixin

+    class CustomUserAdmin(UserAdmin, HijackUserAdminMixin):
+        #code
+        list_display = ('email', 'first_name', 'last_name', 'is_staff', 'hijack_field')

 # Signals